Gab0/straintables/README.md

 # Results

-* As the linkagePipeline.sh unfolds, `Alignments/[primer batch name]` folder will be created and populated with files of various kinds, in this order:
+* As the pipeline unfolds, the user defined `WorkingDirectory` folder (argument `-d`) will be created and populated with files of various kinds, in the order described below.
+It's not required to read these files manually if you stick to the `stview` visualization tool.

 1. `.fasta` Sequence files, one holding the amplicon found for each loci.
 2. `.aln` Alignment files, one for each loci.